ChrisAdair/ChrisAdairPortfolio/README.md

 ## Test driven development of Physics Engine and Game Engine

-"Physics and Engine from Scratch" includes examples of my TDD coding work, as well as simple implementations of physics collisions from scratch and simulation coding.
+"Physics and Engine from Scratch" includes examples of my TDD coding work, as well as simple implementations of physics collisions from scratch and simulation coding in Open Scene Graph.